al1sant0s/tstodlc/README.md

 You can force the game to use the files from your dlc by specifying a priority number with --priority.
 This only works if the value you give to --priority is greater than the value associated with the other file in the other dlc.
+These values are defined in the 0 files from each dlc component.

 So if for example you know that mybuilding.rgb has associated with it a value of 2600, you can use the following command to have the game use your mybuilding.rgb file: